 Essentially, you must link the medical professional’s failure to follow the proper standard of care to your injuries.
 So, if a careless surgeon ends up removing the wrong lung, then you have direct proof that the doctor’s negligence is to blame.

 Sometimes, it is difficult to prove that a professional’s mistake is the cause of your injury.
 For example, a doctor might have failed to diagnose cancer when you met with him two years ago.
 You then become ill with cancer.
 Did the failure to diagnose “cause” your injuries?

 In this type of case, you can prevail if you show that the doctor’s conduct increased your risk of harm.
 Had the doctor given you a timely cancer diagnosis, then you would have had a better chance of treating or even beating the disease.
 As a result of the doctor’s failure to timely diagnose the cancer, you have been exposed to an increased risk of harm.

 Medical malpractice cases are very complicated.
 You need solid evidence to prove all of the legal elements of a medical malpractice case.
 Pennsylvania has also placed many procedural hurdles in front of injured patients, and you need a seasoned legal advocate who can guide you through the process.

 Contact PhillyLaw, today.
 We have helped many injured patients hold medical professionals accountable for their negligent treatment, and we will be happy to represent you as well.
-For more information, please contact us at 215-515-2050 or submit an online form to schedule a free consultation.
+For more information, please contact us at give us a call or submit an online form to schedule a free consultation.